richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 }
 ```

-Restart the PowerShell terminal and verify:
+Restart the PowerShell terminal and verify again:

 ```powershell